bewest/insulaudit/README.markdown

 audit and control ongoing therapy, most use a variety of mobile devices that automatically log many details.
-In 2011, we have a nascent highly connected world where relationships construct a social graphs traverseable on the web with enough security to trust these relationships for authentication.
+In 2011, we have a nascent highly connected world where relationships construct a social graphs traversable on the web with enough security to trust these relationships for authentication.
 Despite all the technical advancement in our world, the medical community asks